Airstream owners can rejoice because there is finally a skirting solution that makes sense for them.

 2. Tarp it up

 A quick and easy fix that is by far the cheapest of all your options.
 Simply buy a blue tarp that is several feet longer than your skylight.
 Lay it over top of the skylight so that it is completely covered and pin down the excess fabric using bricks.
+It’s a fast, cheap and easy skylight cover.

 You’ll still get some ambient light coming through and most of the heat will be stopped, but expect your room to have a blue tinge.